-- 1. Minimize processing time to avoid damaging temperature rise to the product.
-Product should be at proper temperature. - 2.
-Keep the air in and around the case area free of foreign gasses and fumes or food will rapidly deteriorate. - 3.
-Maintain the display merchandisers temperature controls as outlined in the refrigerator section of this manual. - 4.
+- Minimize processing time to avoid damaging temperature rise to the product.
+Product should be at proper temperature. - Keep the air in and around the case area free of foreign gasses and fumes or food will rapidly deteriorate. - Maintain the display merchandisers temperature controls as outlined in the refrigerator section of this manual. - 4.
 Do not place any product into these refrigerators until all controls have been adjusted and they are operating at the proper temperature.
-Allow merchandiser to operate a minimum of 6 hours before stocking with any product. - 5.
-When stocking, never allow the product to extend beyond the recommended load limit.
-Air discharge and return air flow must be unobstructed at all times to provide proper refrigeration.

-Avoid the use of supplemental flood or spot lighting.
+Allow merchandiser to operate a minimum of 6 hours before stocking with any product. - When stocking, never allow the product to extend beyond the recommended load limit.
+Air discharge and return air flow must be unobstructed at all times to provide proper refrigeration. - Keep the service doors closed (when applicable).
+Refrigeration performance will be seriously affected if left open for a prolonged period of time. - Avoid the use of supplemental flood or spot lighting.
 Display light intensity has been designed for maximum visibility and product life at the factory.
-The use of higher output fluorescent lamps (H.O.and V.H.O.). will shorten the shelf life of the product.
+The use of higher output fluorescent lamps (H.O. and V.H.O.), will shorten the shelf life of the product.